radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-AM.md

 quality scores for the base calls.
 The [FASTQ wikipedia](https://en.wikipedia.org/wiki/FASTQ_format) page has a good figure depicting the logic behind how quality scores are encoded.

-The pair of sequences at the end of each header line (TATCGGTC+CAACCGGG) have special meaning in 3RAD data.
-These are the i5 and i7 tags SANDRA CAN YOU HELP ME EXPLAIN THESE IN A SIMPLE WAY HERE?
+The pair of sequences at the end of each header line (TATCGGTC+CAACCGGG) are Illumina's i7 and i5 read sequences.
+The libraries you created/will be analyzing used the i7 as the participant identifier and the i5 as the PCR duplicate identifier (unique molecular index).
+So you should see the same i7 across all reads in your fastq file but different i5 sequences across different reads of the fastq file.

 A few activities to work through on your own (or in small groups)
 * In this data the restriction enzyme leaves a ATCGG overhang.
 Can you find this